danbev/learning-ai/notes/llama-kv-cache.md

     .                     .                   .
 31  [0  ...
 127]      31 [0  ...
 127]      31 [0...31]
 ```
+So we have an embedding size of 4096 and we divide this into 32 heads which means
+that each head will have an embeddings size of 128.

 ```c++
     llm_build_kv_store(ctx, hparams, cparams, kv, graph, k_cur, v_cur, n_tokens, kv_head, cb, il);
 ```

 `llm_build_kv_store` also has quite a few parameters but again we have seen most of them before:
 ```c++
 static void llm_build_kv_store(